icasr/I3/roadmap.md

 Integration with a UI
 ---------------------
 Once the scenario testing stage has been finalized, production can begin on a more accessible user interface (UI).
-This would take the underlying API developed for the IIE CLI tool and provide a web page which would bring the tool components together.
+This would take the underlying API developed for the I3 CLI tool and provide a web page which would bring the tool components together.

 Wider implementation of existing tools
 --------------------------------------
-In order to get wider circulation of the IIE platform more modules will need to be incorporated into its design to encourage other solution creators.
+In order to get wider circulation of the I3 platform more modules will need to be incorporated into its design to encourage other solution creators.